|

 0.01 nm, thousands of times longer than the 1.6 to 15 f m diameter of an atomic nucleus.

-couple of electron wavelengths from a nucleus, much less stick to one.
+than a couple wavelengths to a nucleus, much less stick to one.

 The Elements